crate/cloud-tutorials/docs/sign-up.rst

 There's nothing here yet.

+However, by the end of our tutorials for :ref:`deploying a cluster via Azure
+<deploy-to-cluster-azure>` or :ref:`deploying a cluster via AWS
-However, by the end of :ref:`this tutorial <deploy-to-cluster>`, you will have created your first CrateDB cluster and this page will display important information such as average response times, queries, logs, and so on.
+<deploy-to-cluster-aws>`, you will have created your first CrateDB cluster and
+this page will display important information such as average response times, queries, logs, and so on.

 .. _sign-up-next: